Royal Mail has launched a set of eight Special Stamps to mark the 300th anniversary of the birth of Lancelot ‘Capability’ Brown.

 The stamps are available from 16 August at www.royalmail.com/landscapegardens and 8,000 Post Offices.

-For seven days from 16 August, Royal Mail provided a special handstamp on all mail posted at the postbox in Kirkharle.
-The handstamp ran from 16-22 August and featured a line drawing of Brown based on the portrait of him painted by Richard Cosway, c.1770-75, by the kind permission of Bridgeman Images.
+For seven days from 16 August, Royal Mail will provide a special handstamp on all mail posted at the postbox in Kirkharle.
+The handstamp will run from 16-22 August and will feature a line drawing of Brown based on the portrait of him painted by Richard Cosway, c.1770-75, by the kind permission of Bridgeman Images.